digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 ### Optional Challenge

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">If you have completed Part 1 quickly, you may continue practicing with the following challenge.</p>
+If you have completed Part 1 quickly, you may continue practicing with the following challenge.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;"><b>Task</b>: To continue practicing, create the following tree, which resembles a typical setup of git branches.
-To do this, you can open <a href="https://learngitbranching.js.org/?locale=en_EN">learngitbranching</a> in a separate window.</p>
+**Task**: To continue practicing, create the following tree, which resembles a typical setup of git branches.
+To do this, you can open (learngitbranching)[https://learngitbranching.js.org/?locale=en_EN] in a separate window.

 <img src="img/git-branches.png" style="width: 600px;" alt="Git branches"/>